Department for Communities

 The Northern Ireland Museums Council provides support to the local museums in Northern Ireland in maintaining and improving their standards of collections care and public services.

-The Public Record Office in Northern Ireland is a division of the Department of Culture, Arts and Leisure and operates under the statutory requirements set out the in the Public Records Act (NI) 1923.
+The Public Record Office in Northern Ireland is a division of the Department for Communities and operates under the statutory requirements set out the in the Public Records Act (NI) 1923.
 It plays a central role in identifying and ensuring that records of historical and other evidential importance are preserved for access.

 Sport Northern Ireland is the leading public body for the development of sport in Northern Ireland.